March 1, 2012

 Glorifying God Because of Me

 Syria and Cilicia.
-In Galatians 1:21, page 1820, Paul told us that when he left Jerusalem, he did not stay in Israel, but went completely out of the country to Syria and Cilicia.
+In Galatians 1:21, Paul told us that when he left Jerusalem, he did not stay in Israel, but went completely out of the country to Syria and Cilicia.
 In Acts 15:23, the apostles and the brethren who were elders wrote a letter to the brethren in Antioch, Syria, and Cilicia, who were converts from the Gentiles.
-Evidently, this area of Syria and Cilicia had many gentile converts, apparently from the ministry of Paul and others, although people from Syria brought sick people and demoniacs to Jesus after hearing the news about Him (Matthew 4:24, page 1506).
+Evidently, this area of Syria and Cilicia had many Gentile converts, apparently from the ministry of Paul and others, although people from Syria brought sick people and demoniacs to Jesus after hearing the news about Him (Matthew 4:24).
 Notice that Jesus used different men to spread the Gospel of Jesus Christ all over the world.

 So we learn more about God glorifying Himself in our lives.